lcoman/WKA_WLST.py/README.md

      * The UI script will identify the above wlst-related generated html and will append the OS-related UI template.
      * The OS_Details script covers the OS-related functions to gather the OS data.

+## The trailing slash output path

+   >  Intro: Don't use spaces in folder names.

+Inside the .sh/.cmd file you customize some variables like the output path (WLST_OUTPUT_PATH) for the HTML file that will be generated.

+     This WLST_OUTPUT_PATH directory value must have a trailing slash!

+There is also a comment in the files about the necessity for a trailing slash.

+If there is no trailing slash, the script will raise no error for the WLST sections but the file will be created in a wrong folder based on the path you mentioned; it's actually 1 folder prior the last  one.
+The OS details will not be appended to the same HTML file since an error will be raised; in the end you will only have the WLST details but the HTML file will not be fully functional and no OS details will be available.

+Let's assume the "Videos" folder as the output folder and the below environment variables:

+WLST_OUTPUT_FILE=wlst_PY_Output.html
+DOMAIN NAME is "bpm_leo".

+In addition to the above variables we have the below WLST_OUTPUT_PATH and some 2 basic tests.

+   >  Test1

+WLST_OUTPUT_PATH = /home/leo/Videos

+Inside the /home/leo you will have the Videosbpm_leo_wlst_PY_Output.html file plus the below error on the terminal:

+Traceback (most recent call last):
+  File "Linux_OS_UI.py", line 9, in <module>
+    f.write (  """
+NameError: name 'f' is not defined

+   >  Test2

+WLST_OUTPUT_PATH = /home/leo/Videos/

+Inside the /home/leo/Videos  you will have the bpm_leo_wlst_PY_Output.html file.

+No issues, no errors!

+   >  The above also applies to the Windows platform.

+       e.g. Use a path like the below one:

+       set WLST_OUTPUT_PATH=c:\output_demo\